grussorusso/serverledge/README.md

 > Pervasive Computing and Communications, PerCom 2023, Atlanta, GA, USA, March 13-17,
 > 2023*.
 IEEE, 2023 (To appear)

+Note that Serverledge is a research prototype and it is not (yet) meant to be used for production use, as it may lack critical security features.

 ## Building from sources